Benny the Bull: Current Benny

 In addition to performing stunts and entertaining the crowd at Bulls games, Benny also makes public appearances around the Chicago area on behalf of the team.
 Benny made approximately 250 appearances per year.
 As a member of the Bulls' All-Star Reading Team, he appeared at schools to promote literacy and the importance of a good education.
 He could also be booked for private events.
 Benny had also worked as a mascot on individual dates for other professional sports franchises, such as the Billings Outlaws.
 He usually travels around in his van, 'Benny's Bull Ride™' and is almost always with his assistant, Todd Abbott.

-Barry Anderson, after 12 years of taking on the role of Benny, announced that he will be retiring on June 30, 2016, to take on other interests, although Benny won't disappear entirely.
+Barry Anderson, after 12 years of taking on the role of Benny, announced that he would be retiring on June 30, 2016, to take on other interests, although Benny won't disappear entirely.

 The Bulls redesigned the Benny character in 2004 just for him after his impressive talents were awarded twice in the Capital One Mascot Challenge for his previous role, Monte from the University of Montana.

 Appearance

-Benny has bright red fur with large eyes, a tan snout, horns with red tips, orange and pink hair, a long red tail and black gloves with red fur on the back.
+Benny has bright red fur with large eyes, a tan snout, a black bushy unibrow, horns with red tips, orange and pink hair, a long red tail and black gloves with red fur on the back.
 Benny wears an authentic uniform (road red/black and home whites) and team-appointed athletic shoes.
 His jersey bears the name "Benny" above the number "1" on the back.
 From 2004 to modern times, the pupils of his eyes have gotten larger.
 Benny sports several different costumes based on the theme of the game as well as his overall "mood".
 His collection consists of a traditional Santa suit, a Latin/salsa suit, a black and a white tuxedo for classy events, a grim reaper hood, multiple plaid jackets, a green version of the regular uniform along with a leprechaun outfit for St. Patrick's day (that also comes with his red fur switched to green, or for a recycling campaign), Elvis Presley garb, and a large amount of other appearances.

 In other media

 Benny was one of the many secret characters featured in the video game NBA Jam Tournament Edition.
 Along with him, three other NBA mascots appear in the game: the Phoenix Suns Gorilla, Charlotte Hornets' Hugo and Minnesota Timberwolves' Crunch.

 The late punk musician Wesley Willis did a song about him called "Benny the Bull".

+A Benny the Bull plush can be seen in the Bulls' office during the first episode of the HBO series Winning Time: The Rise of the Lakers Dynasty during the scene which depicts the coin toss between the Bulls and Los Angeles Lakers for the first pick in the 1979 NBA draft.